 |Free APIs||APIs that do not require a credit card or subscription to consume.|

 |Pay Per Use||APIs that don't have a subscription fee associated with them.
 A credit card is required as you pay for what you use on the API.|

 |Freemium APIs||Paid APIs that also include a limited free tier.
 These require a credit card, even for the free plan.|

 |Paid APIs||APIs that require a paid subscription plan and credit card to consume.|

-Free APIs do not require a developer to subscribe to your API on RapidAPI to consume.
+Free APIs do not require a developer to subscribe to your API on RapidAPI in order to use it.
 There are no quotas and you can not collect payments through RapidAPI for the consumption of a free API.

 We generally recommend using all four of the available pricing tiers.
 Having a free pricing plan (with a small number of requests available) is vital to a good experience for a developer using your API.
 With a free plan, the developer is able to make a few test requests and guarantee the API functions as expected.